Health and support services in Ireland

-For instance, as an initiative Trinity College Dublin through its Disabilities Ambassador Program enables leadership, public-speaking and networking skills among its disabled students through the.
+For instance, as an initiative, Trinity College Dublin enables leadership, public speaking and networking skills among its disabled students. through its Disabilities Ambassador Program.

 Make sure you have a health insurance

-Remember, most universities and colleges also provide with health insurance facilities to international students.
-Discuss with your IDP counsellor for the details regarding your health insurance options in Ireland.
+While most universities and colleges also provide with health insurance facilities to international students, you might have to arrange for it on your own if your institution doesn’t provide one before your departure.
+Discuss with your IDP counsellor for details regarding your best health insurance options in Ireland.

-A great way to come prepared to face various challenges of settling into a new country is by attending one of our pre-departure sessions, which are help free of cost for our students.
-Just walk into any of your nearest IDP office to know more about the same.
+A great way to come prepared to face various challenges of settling into a new country is by attending one of our pre-departure sessions , where we prepare you for your life in Ireland before you leave.
+These sessions are free to attend.
+Just walk into any of your nearest IDP offices to know more.